9 Simple Habits to Help You Feel Less Stressed as a Mom

 Take care of yourself

 Trust me.
 You won’t be able to take care of your family if you don’t take care of yourself.
 Are you a mom who is always exhausted?
 You may feel like you don’t have any time for yourself, but this is important.
 Here are some ideas for stress relief for moms.
 You will feel less stressed if you take the time to exercise.
-Also, make sure you are eating enough healthy foods, getting rest when you can, and taking a little time here and there to do something you enjoy.
-This could be something like sitting with a cup of coffee or tea, reading a book, or working on a craft.
+Also, make sure you are eating enough healthy foods, getting enough hours of sleep, getting a few minutes of exercise, and taking a little time here and there to do something you enjoy.
+This could be something like sitting with a cup of coffee or tea, reading a good book while diffusing essential oils, or working on a craft.
 Read the Bible and pray.
-Just taking care of yourself will ease the feeling of overwhelm and stress.
+Just taking care of yourself will ease the feeling of being overwhelmed and stressed.

 Have basic routines in place

-I have talked about routines before, but your whole family will have a sense of peace and calm if they generally know what’s going to happen when.
-When there’s a change to the normal routine for an extra thing, just give them a head’s up.
-A basic flow to your day will help everyone…especially you.
-Oh, and make sure that routine includes a quiet time…for everyone.
-This will give you time to relax when you’re exhausted.
+I have talked about routines before, but your whole family will have a sense of peace and calm if they generally know what’s going to happen and when.
+When there’s a change to the normal routine for an extra thing, just give them a heads-up.
+A basic morning routine and flow to your day will help everyone…especially you.
+Oh, and make sure that the routine includes a quiet time…for everyone.
+This will give you alone time to relax when you’re exhausted.

 What does the Bible say about the role of a mother?
 To learn more about being a godly mother, check out these 10 characteristics of a good mother according to the Bible.